burak-gunay/AES_encryption/README.md

 # Secret Messages
 Source code is in hw2.py
-In order to use this tool, ensure you have Python's cryptography package installed.
+In order to use this tool, ensure you have Python's cryptography package installed. sourcing

 Initially, you will need to generate a key.
 To do so, write in the shell;